ylijokic/LogicGate-FrontEnd/README.md

 * Organization/Naming: how clean your code is and how clearly you name variables, etc.

+* Readability: your code is easy to read and understand.

 * Ability to follow specific instructions: you followed all instructions we provided.

 * Ability to follow existing code patterns: you took existing code into consideration when writing your code.